lsawade/how_to_make_a_python_package/docs/source/chapters/introduction.rst

 ``matpy`` contains one module called ``matrixmultiplication.py`` and then ``test_matmul_and_dot.py`` which is the where the unittests are located.

-In the module there are two functions and one class. :function:`matpy.matmul` is just a wrapper around :function:`numpy.matmul`, and :function:`matpy.dotprod` is just a wrapper around :function:`numpy.dot`.
+In the module there are two functions and one class. :func:`matpy.matmul` is just a wrapper around :func:`numpy.matmul`, and :func:`matpy.dotprod` is just a wrapper around :func:`numpy.dot`.
 The third component is the :class:`matpy.MatrixMultiplication`, which uses the two functions as methods.
+S

 Goal
 ++++